aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 ## Function `total_accumulated_rewards`

-Return the total accumulated rewards that have not been distributed to shareholders of the vesting contract.
-This excludes any unpaid commission that the operator has not collected.

-This errors out if the vesting contract with the provided address doesn't exist.
+Return the total accumulated rewards that have not been distributed to shareholders of the vesting contract.<br/> This excludes any unpaid commission that the operator has not collected.<br/><br/> This errors out if the vesting contract with the provided address doesn&apos;t exist.

 <pre><code>&#35;[view]<br/>public fun total_accumulated_rewards(vesting_contract_address: address): u64<br/></code></pre>